PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 > The action will result in a "Failure" (❌) on the first run, why does this happen?

-View the results of the run by clickiing on the `Create checkov.yaml` link.
+View the results of the run by clicking on the `Create checkov.yaml` link.

 ![](images/gh-actions-results.png)